Merkel speaks with Ukraine, France over Russian maneuvers | DW | 16.04.2021

 The leaders of Germany, France and Ukraine, after holding a video conference on Friday, urged Russia to withdraw the additional troops it has amassed on its border with Ukraine and in occupied Crimea over recent weeks.

-Ukrainian President Volodymyr Zelenskyy is speaking with German Chancellor Angela Merkel and French President Emmanuel Macron on Friday, with the Russian deployment of troops near the Ukrainian border at the top of the agenda.
+German Chancellor Angela Merkel, French President Emmanuel Macron and Ukrainian President Volodymyr Zelenskiy shared concern over the military build-up, the chancellery in Berlin said in a statement, adding, "They demanded the withdrawal of these reinforcements to reach a de-escalation."

-Zelenskyy is in Paris to meet Macron, while Merkel will join the pair via video call.
+Ukrainian President Volodymyr Zelenskyy traveled to Paris to meet Macron where the two also spoke with German Chancellor Angela Merkel via video link to address Russia's recent troop deployments.

-The talks come as Kyiv and the West have reacted alarmingly in recent weeks over the Kremlin's military presence along the Russia-Ukraine border.
+The talks came as Kyiv and the West have reacted alarmingly in recent weeks over the Kremlin's military presence along the Russia-Ukraine border.

-The leaders of Ukraine, Germany and France want to deescalate tensions in the region and hope Friday's talks can be a step in that direction.
+The leaders of Ukraine, Germany and France want to deescalate tensions in the region and hope Friday's talks are a step in that direction.

 And Zelenskyy wants action, not words.
 "It's time to stop talking and to make decisions," he said on the eve of the talks in an interview with French newspaper Le Figaro.